-Full-rate Adoptive Benefit cannot be paid for the same period as any other social welfare payment except Disablement Benefit, Guardian’s payments, Family Income Supplement (FIS) and Child Benefit.
+Full-rate Adoptive Benefit cannot be paid for the same period as any other social welfare payment except Disablement Benefit, Guardian’s payments, Working Family Payment (WFP) and Child Benefit.

 Adoptive Benefit can be paid directly into your bank or building society account (this is known as Direct Payment).

 To apply fill in Form AB1 for Adoptive Benefit (pdf).
 Return the form together with all relevant documentation to the Department of Employment Affairs and Social Protection at the address listed below.
 This form is also available from your Intreo Centre or Social Welfare Branch Office or by contacting Adoptive Benefit Section at the address or telephone number below.

 Your Intreo Centre or Social Welfare Branch Office can help you to complete the form.
 You may also contact the Adoptive Benefit Section using the contact information below if you have any queries.

 Department of Employment Affairs and Social Protection